yaybu/touchdown/docs/cli/touchdown.rst

     Deploy this configuration in parallel.
 Uses the dependency information inferred from your configuration to do this safely.
-This is useful on AWS, where it allows Touchdown to create ElastiCache instances and RDS instances (which are slow to provisoion) at the same time.
+This is useful on AWS, where it allows Touchdown to do things like create ElastiCache instances and RDS instances (which are slow to provisoion) at the same time.

-    This will become the default in a future release.
+    This is enabled by default.

 .. option:: --serial

     Force Touchdown to deploy a configuration in serial.

     Unlike parallel mode, serial mode is deterministic.

-    This is the default.

 .. option:: --debug